 SUB plans, introduced in 1955, were often used in union negotiations to guarantee wages during periods of unemployment.
 SUB plans provided additional payments by the company over and above state unemployment benefits and were not subject to Federal Insurance Contributions Act (FICA) taxes (that is, Social Security and Medicare payroll taxes).
 The use of SUB plans has spread across industries as they allow employers to realize significant savings while still providing 100% replacement of base pay during the employee’s period of severance.

 A SUB plan works in many ways like state unemployment benefits:

 - Employees must register and be eligible for state unemployment in order to receive benefits from the SUB plan.

-- Each week, terminated employees must verify that they are still unemployed and physically capable to work as defined by their state unemployment agency.
+- Each week terminated employees must verify that they are still unemployed and physically capable of work as defined by their state unemployment agency.
 This is often done via a website or interactive voice response system (IVR).